vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 an online order.
 I wore my KN95 mask in the restaurant and for most of the journey; I had minimal human contact in the restaurant and none for the journey.

+## Saturday February 20

+In the evening, I went to downtown Berkeley.
+I first bought groceries from Trader Joe's, finishing checkout at 5:03 PM.
+I then went to Udupi Palace and got a spinach masala dosa.
+The inside and outside of the restaurant had a few people -- I mostly waited outside.
+I wore a KN95 mask for the whole trip, as usual.